Language-Research-Technology/crate-o/README.md

 Crate-O is designed to be a general-purpose RO-Crate editor that will work in a number of contexts with or without a server to store Crates.
 Because RO-Crate is built on JSON-LD, Crate-O can also be used as a simple general-purpose linked data editor, provided the use case aligns with the main constraints imposed by RO-Crate; that entities have to be serialized to JSON-LD in a  particular way, with a flattened @graph array of all entities.

-# Configuring with Mode Files (previously known as RO-Crate Editor Profiles)
+# Configuring with Mode Files

-Crate-O uses [RO-Crate Editor ~~Profiles~~ Mode Files](https://github.com/Language-Research-Technology/ro-crate-editor-profiles) which were based on Describo Profiles as an initial starting point.
-These are are DEFINITELY no longer Describo compatible, Describo users might be interested in this [page on the differences](https://github.com/Language-Research-Technology/ro-crate-editor-profiles/blob/main/docs/describo-diffs.md).
+Crate-O uses [Mode Files](https://github.com/Language-Research-Technology/ro-crate-editor-profiles) to configure its behavious.

 There are [command line tools available](https://github.com/Language-Research-Technology/ro-crate-schema-tools) to create Mode Files from Schema.org style Schemas ([SoSS]s).
 In future we may also support [OWL] ontologies, SHACL specifications and other RDF approaches.